-A 15 minute documentary about Singapore opposition politician J.B.
+A 15-minute documentary about Singapore opposition politician J.B.
 Jeyaretnam.
-Their film marks Mr JB Jeyaretnam’s 30th year in the local political arena, and his 20th in Parliament.
+The film marks Mr JB Jeyaretnam’s 30th year in the local political arena, and his 20th year in Parliament.

 The film-makers, all lecturers at the Ngee Ann Polytechnic, said they had chanced upon a man selling books on a street and decided to make a documentary on him, unaware at first that he was an opposition figure.